quillaja/mtcam/NOTES.md

 - [ ] web app manifest https://developers.google.com/web/fundamentals/web-app-manifest/

 Done
+- [x] prevent button mashing in client with temporary disable of load photos button.
 - [x] fallback to some 'default' astro or start/end time if Sun/Moon served is inaccessible
 - [x] resize image on height, not width (can do either or both.
 0='auto' to maintain aspect ratio)
-- [X] resize image only if bigger than height/width
+- [x] resize image only if bigger than height/width
 - [x] simulate 'click' on info tab when hiding other tabs after user selects a camera
 - [x] fix 1-off error in timelapse counter (thought i did before?)
 - [x] limit timespan of request to 2 weeks or do something else sensible to prevent huge 58000 scrape requests